mmmmmon/KernelCjson/README.md

   The valueulong(type is unsigned long long) replaced the above members.

+- If your Driver used C++, please disable C++ release.

+  Otherwise,Your Driver will be crash Unscheduled!

 ## tested
 - Win7 [enabled verifier]
 - Win10 1903 [enabled verifier]